-- This cycle can only be executed in the FUNCTION MODE MILL machining mode. - Cycle 1000 is DEF-active. - The simulation of the superimposed movement can be seen in the Program run, single block and Program run, full sequence operating modes mode. - Stop the reciprocating movement when you no longer need it.
+- Verify the NC program by carefully executing it block by block - This cycle can only be executed in the FUNCTION MODE MILL machining mode. - Cycle 1000 is DEF-active. - The simulation of the superimposed movement can be seen in the Program Run operating mode and in Single Block mode. - Stop the reciprocating movement when you no longer need it.
 To do so, use M30 or Cycle 1002 STOP RECIP.
 STROKE.
 STOP or M0 will not stop the reciprocating stroke. - Reciprocating strokes can also be started in a tilted working plane.
 While the reciprocating stroke is active, however, you cannot change the orientation of the plane. - You can also use a milling cutter with the superimposed reciprocating movement.